aribennett1/Chafetz-Chaim-Emailer/README.md

 ## Usage

 Once the script is set up and configured, it will automatically run every night at 10:30.
-It will check for the next audio file in the sequence, attach any associated PDF chart, and send the email to the specified recipient.
+It will check for the next audio file in the sequence, attach the associated jpg chart if necessary, and send the email to the specified recipient.

 ## Limitations